RudreshVeerkhare/Rheidos/docs/index.md

-Kung Fu Panda — A DDG + Taichi + Panda3D Playground
+Rheidos — A DDG + Taichi + Panda3D Playground

 Welcome!
 This is a tiny, pragmatic framework for quickly prototyping physics and geometry experiments that render in real time.
 It stitches together three worlds: